MY CASE AGAINST INVESTMENT NEWSLETTERS

 Among other skills, I have a background in marketing techniques, and I was teaching the students to promote websites since 1999, when the SEO (Search Engine Optimization) and online marketing were just making first steps in the new world of the search engines like Google, Yahoo, and later, Bing.
 So, I will give you some insights on how the marketing is piloted by every newsletter (and not only investment-related).

 Imagine that you are the person who wants to start a new business: subscription to investment advisory.
 Let's call you Bob Smart.

 The marketing technique among the newsletter authors is similar in many features.

-For the start, Bob has to describe himself as an extremely successful trader by reflecting his past trades with the gains in triple digits.
-It is like your resume where you do not reveal your failures (unsuccessful trades) but show only positive outcome after your trades.
+For the start, Bob has to describe himself as an extremely successful trader by reflecting on his past trades with the gains in triple digits.
+It is like your resume where you do not reveal your failures (unsuccessful trades) but show only positive outcomes after your trades.

 When Bob has completed the first two steps, the next one is to begin marketing his service.

-The best-known method is to offer a freebie (like a candy) and then make sure you have subscribed to his advisory.
-No, Bob does not expect you to become the paid subscriber right away — it is expected in the nearest future.
+The best-known method is to offer a freebie (like candy) and then make sure you have subscribed to his advisory.
+No, Bob does not expect you to become the paid subscriber right away -- it is expected in the nearest future.

 So, how it's getting done practically?

 Bob also creates a 30-40 min video (oh, man, how I despise them!) where he shows you how great he is with his trade recommendations.
 He adds the customers' testimonials (even if he has no customers, yet), and offers you to subscribe to his newsletter adding a few more freebies if you subscribe (like extra reports).